NDAK15004U Computer Game Development Project (DADIU)

 MSc Programme in Computer Science

-The purpose of this course is to teach the art and science of
+The purpose of this course is to teach the art and science of creating computer games.

 The course is particularly relevant for students wishing to work with computer game creation after their studies.